thenativeweb/roboter/README.md

 ### The `coverage` task

-This task analyzes the coverage of your [unit tests](#the-test-units-task) and creates a HTML report in the project's `coverage` directory.
+This task calculates the coverage of your [unit tests](#the-test-units-task) and creates an HTML report in the project's `coverage` directory.

 ```javascript
 task('universal/coverage', {